 We apologise for any inconvenience you may experience.

-The tea rooms are open Tuesday – Sunday from 11am to 3.30pm serving light lunches, cakes and a selection of hot and cold drinks.
+The tea rooms are open seven days a week from 10am to 5pm serving light lunches, cakes and a selection of hot and cold drinks.
 For seasonal open times please see open hours above.

 The tea rooms provide training and work experience for people with learning disabilities.
 Thank you for your custom, which supports this work.